EricaLinaG/Emacsn/README.md

 things with just dependencies.
 Its simplicity is nice, its quirks and challenges are just that.

+I had no intention of it getting to this place.
+Writing it in elisp is fun too. :-).

-### Why
+### What

-Computers are supposed to work for us and I like ease.

-The makefile already installed stuff from git.
-And moved some configuration files here and there.

-All I thought I wanted was to:
+All I thought I wanted was:
   - Keep a dev and a stable version of my configuration.
-  - An easy way to test a fresh install from git.
+  - Easy to test a fresh install from git.
-  - An easy way to update an install from git and refresh packages.
+  - Easy to update an install from git and refresh packages.
+  - Easy to try some Emacs distro from github.

 It just sort of bloomed after that.
-You know something is right when features just start falling out of the code.
+You know something is right when features you need just start falling out of the code.

-  - It has multiple Emacs configurations to choose from.
+  - It has a list of installable Emacs configurations.
+  - Single command to create a new configuration from a repository url and install it.
   - It has a default configuration which gets _dev, stable_ and _test_ profiles and installs.
-  - The default profiles can be reassigned to any known configuration.
+  - The default profile/installs can be reassigned to any known configuration.
   - There is always vanilla gnu and gnu-server boot profiles.
   - On install it runs what it can to update the new install's packages.
   - It makes your Chemacs profiles for you.
   - Each installation automatically gets two boot profiles. <name> and <name>-server.
   - It makes snapshot backups of your profiles any time they change.
-  - Your custom Chemacas profiles can be persisted for subsequent installs.
+  - Your custom Chemacs profiles can be persisted for subsequent installs.
   - All the data/code is template driven and easy to change.
-  - It maintains a list of installable Emacs configurations.
-  - Single command to create a new configuration from a repository url and install it.
   - A configuration can point at a repository branch if desired.
   - Its possible to have more than one working Emacsn.
   - It has status